samtay/tetris/README.md

 ![terminal-gif](./docs/img/play.gif)

 ## installation
-Installation on MacOS and Arch Linux is simple, just follow the instructions below.
-Other Linux distros can try the [github release binary](https://github.com/samtay/tetris/releases/download/0.1.4/tetris-debian-x86_64), but no guarantees.
-Otherwise you can install from [source](#install-from-source) or via [dex](#install-via-dex).
+Installation on MacOS and Linux is outlined below.
+Windows support is questionable, but you can try to install from [source](#install-from-source) or via [dex](#install-via-dex).

 #### MacOS
 Installation on a Mac is simple with Homebrew: